APSS-KESSLER/.github/README.md

-# apss-project-template
+# .github

-Project template and C coding standards.
+Holds the PR and issues org wide templates and the readme for the org.